theCanadianHat/OCA8/chapters/3/reviewQuestions/readme.md

 - E. ==
 - F. equals
 - G. An exception is thrown.

 ### A10.
+F. `a += 2` expands to `a = a + 2`.
+A `String` concatenated with any other type gives a `String`.
+Lines 14, 15, and 16 all append to `a`, giving a result of `"2cfalse"`.
+The `if` statement on line 18 returns `true` because the values of the two `String` objects are the same using object equality.
+The `if` statement on line 17 returns `false` because the two `String` objects are not the same in memory.
+One comes directly from the string pool and the other comes from building using `String` operations.

 ### Q11.
 What is the result of the following code?
 ```java